powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

 ### 5. Verify Installation

-Open your terminal and run the following commands to verify your setup:
+Open your terminal(command prompt) and run the following commands to verify your setup:
 ```bash
 node --version
 npm --version